LatticeQCD/AnalysisToolbox/docs_src/base/plotting.md

 ### Having nice colors

-There is a set of eight base colors that the LatticeToolbox automatically cycles through.
+There is a set of eight base colors that the AnalysisToolbox automatically cycles through.
 When plotting more eight things, for example a range of temperatures, it may be useful to generate a graded scale of colors.
 For this you can create your own list of `ncolors` colors `myColors` with
 ```Python